 A major highlight of my time in Skye was the hotel I stayed at, The Bosville.
 This charming boutique hotel is located in the center of Portree.
 It’s a cozy and charming hotel with delicious restaurants and a perfectly Scottish pub.
 The hotel’s restaurant, Dulse & Brose, is amazing and most reservations come with a complementary breakfast.
 I had almost every meal in the hotel, that’s how good the food is!
 The Bosville also has a cozy pub with fireplaces- the perfect place to relax after a day of Highlands hiking.

 Isle of Skye is a great destination for outdoors adventure lovers.
 The main activities take place out on the island’s rugged terrain.
-Hiking is huge here and there are trails for all levels of comfort.
+Hiking on the Isle of Skye is very popular and there are trails for all levels of comfort.

 My favorite area to explore and hike on Isle of Skye is Fairy Glen.
 This is a hilly area with a glen and it looks like something out of a fairytale (hence the name).
 Here you’ll find easy hikes and magnificent landscape views.